What is Chewing Off His Fur?

 Stress and Anxiety

 Stress from change or separation anxiety can adversely affect your dog and he may self-mutilate by chewing his fur off.
 Dogs require companionship and stimulation.
-If your dog is starting to chew on his fur and no underlying medical condition is apparent, he may be lonely.
-Other destructive behaviors will also accompany separation anxiety or stress, such as incessant barking, destroying furniture, or scratching at doors and walls.
+If your dog is starting to chew on his fur and no underlying medical condition is apparent, he may be lonely or bored.
+Other destructive behaviors may accompany separation anxiety or stress, such as incessant barking, destroying furniture, or scratching at doors and walls.

 What to do if your Dog is Chewing Off His Fur

 You should take your dog to the veterinarian if you believe your dog’s fur chewing is medically related.
 To give your dog immediate relief, you should clip the hair in the area where your dog is chewing and clean the area with a non-irritating shampoo.
 Gently pat dry the area and make sure you dog does not lick or chew the area.
+A buster collar may be needed.
 When you bring your dog to the veterinarian, your vet will perform a full physical examination.
 Your veterinarian will ask you for your dog’s medical history including possible allergen exposures.

 If your vet suspects your dog is suffering from acute moist dermatitis, your dog will be prescribed an oral antibiotic to treat the bacterial overgrowth.
-You veterinarian may also prescribe a pain medication as well as an anti-inflammatory.
-It is critical to use only the prescribed dosages of all medications, especially anti-inflammatory drugs as overuse can lead to other medical conditions.
+You veterinarian may also prescribe an anti-inflammatory / anti-itch medicine such as a corticosteroid.
+It is critical to use only the prescribed dosages of all medications, especially anti-inflammatory drugs as overdose can lead to other medical conditions.

 If your dog is suffering from seborrheic dermatitis, your veterinarian will help you develop a plan to manage sebum production.
 Many times, managing sebum production involves administering Omega-3 fatty acids, using anti-seborrheic shampoos, or possibly administering retinoids, which are a class of chemicals that regulate epithelial cell growth.